5 steps to a Successful Detoxification Diet

-If you’ve been over indulging you may have heard a detox diet could be a away to get back in balance.
+If you’ve been over indulging you may have heard a detoxification diet (or detox) could be a away to get back in balance.
 I thought we might explore detox diets a little more closely by discussing what a detox or cleanse diet is, what it claims to do, and what you can expect to gain from it.

 What is a detox diet

 A detox diet generally means that you consume only fruit and vegetable juices and smoothies for a set period of time.
 This can be from 2 days to 3 weeks.
 There are many, many variations of the detox diet so we need to consider what our body needs before we decide how long we should detox for.
 Some have nutritional support in vitamin and mineral tablets, some have added fibre.
 Some are purely food based.
 All are short term, or should be.

 What does a successful detox claim to do

 Often we hear that detox diets will ‘remove toxins’.
 Sounds wonderful doesn’t it but designers of detox diets are not in agreement on which toxin is removed, or how.
 I haven’t actually found researching the type of toxin that will be cleansed – or the effectiveness of this claim.
 They might also claim to improve your energy levels, rid you of disease, help you lose weight and reset your metabolism.
 Sign me up!
 However, all that glitters is not gold.